 36. Is Guatemala safe?

-If you look at the statistics, Guatemala seems like an unsafe country.
+If you look at crime statistics, Guatemala seems like an unsafe country.
 Most of these murders, though, happen involving the drug trade or in unsafe neighborhoods in Guatemala City.
+Places like Antigua and Flores have relatively low levels of crime.

 When it comes to travel, Guatemala is, in general, a safe country if you take some precautions.

-Your biggest worry will be getting robbed on hiking trails, walking around late at night after the bars close, getting pickpocketed on busses, in markets, and on crowded streets, or someone snatching your bag while you doze off on a bus.
+Your biggest worry will be getting robbed on hiking trails or while walking around late at night after the bars close, getting pickpocketed on busses, in markets, and on crowded streets, or someone snatching your bag while you doze off on a bus.

 Here are some precautions you can take to stay safe: